Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Here, see for yourself… and to be clear, this is wrong…

-His basic assumption is that infection creates “long-lasting protection” from severe disease, completely ignoring the cumulative risk from multiple COVID infections.
+His basic assumption is that infection creates “long-lasting protection” from severe disease, completely ignoring the cumulative risk of multiple bouts of COVID.

 Except, allowing rampant infections is not infection control at all…